Outlook View Changed: 7 Fixes to Restore Your Inbox Layout

 When the View tab buttons don’t stick, or you have so many custom views that the menu is a mess, the /cleanviews switch deletes every custom view across all folders and resets defaults in one shot.

 Microsoft’s command-line switches reference lists this switch as the official reset for view metadata across all folders in a profile.
-On our test profile with several custom views built up over time, /cleanviews cleared all of them quickly and the Inbox came back as Compact.
-Custom folders, rules, signatures, and accounts were untouched.
+On a profile with several custom views built up over time, /cleanviews clears all of them and the Inbox comes back as Compact.
+Custom folders, rules, signatures, and accounts stay untouched.

 This is the fastest reset.
 If you want to preserve a couple of custom views, export them first by copying view rows from the registry under HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Outlook\Views.